 A painted image is perceived as a combination of forms, colors, and materials.
-But it is also a three-dimensional object made of different layers of colouring matter and binding media on a support.
+But it is also a three-dimensional object made of different layers of coloring matter and binding media on a support.
 On this material body, artistic perception, knowledge, and theory are inscribed.
 The material structure of the painting not only supplies clues about the artwork’s meaning, but also about the perceptions, knowledge, ideas, and practices of the artist and his/her times.
 Thus a different art-historical perspective, which focuses more on individual artworks, individual artists, and their everyday life, arises from the examination of painting techniques and materials, these hidden witnesses of the past buried in the painting’s matter.
 The investigation of the actual process of producing a painting helps elucidate the link between the artist’s sensual perception and conceptual development, and their interactions with art, science, and philosophy—aspects that conventional art history has often failed to take into account.

 Specifically this project investigated a puzzle famous amongst art historians: despite the improvement of scientific knowledge about light, color, and vision in the 1800s, this period saw the disappearance of well-established painting practices.
 Immature drying cracks, alligator skin, orange peel, and darkening are some of the characteristic types of damage that now appear on nineteenth-century paintings, and which are the material traces of a historical process usually referred to as the “Verfall der Malerkunst” (degeneration of the art of painting).
 This project aimed to understand this process.